canadafloridaThe Canadian reference for Florida

 The 60-second version

-Provincial drug plans: do not cover drugs purchased in the US (Ontario ODB, Quebec RAMQ, BC PharmaCare — all require Canadian dispensing).
-Private/group plans: most Canadian employer or retiree group plans cover emergency drug fills for acute conditions while traveling (typically 30–90 days); check your policy for "out-of-country" drug provisions.
-Travel insurance: snowbird plans from Manulife, Blue Cross, Medavie — usually cover new/emergency drug needs, NOT ongoing maintenance medications.
-Best strategy: bring a 5–6 month supply of maintenance medications from Canada + copy of prescription; use GoodRx (goodrx.com) for any US fills; check Publix free medication list (40+ common generics dispensed free).
+Provincial drug plans: do not cover drugs purchased in the US (Ontario ODB, Quebec RAMQ, BC PharmaCare, all require Canadian dispensing).
+Private/group plans: most Canadian employer or retiree group plans cover emergency drug fills for acute conditions while traveling (typically 30 to 90 days); check your policy for "out-of-country" drug provisions.
+Travel insurance: snowbird plans from Manulife, Blue Cross, Medavie, usually cover new/emergency drug needs, NOT ongoing maintenance medications.
+Best strategy: bring a 5 to 6 month supply of maintenance medications from Canada + copy of prescription; use GoodRx (goodrx.com) for any US fills; check Publix free medication list (40+ common generics dispensed free).
 Bringing medications to US: personal supply (90-day max recommended); keep in original labeled containers; controlled substances: bring prescription copy.

 Acronyms used in this guide